imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/password-management/generating_safe_entropy.md

 ## Generating Safe Entropy (Randomness)

 Entropy just means randomness or a source of randomness.
-The more random your sources of entropy are the stronger your key and password generation will be (ultimately helping to protect your funds more).
+The more random your sources of entropy are the stronger your key and password/passphrase generation will be (ultimately helping to protect your funds more).

 In his Bip39 tool, Ian Coleman describes good entropy generation and his tools use and source of entropy: